pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

 different projects.
 It creates a "virtual" isolated Python installation.
 When you switch projects, you can create a new virtual environment which is isolated from other virtual environments.
-You benefit from the virtual environment since packages can be installed confidently and will not interfere with the another project's environment.
+You benefit from the virtual environment since packages can be installed confidently and will not interfere with another project's environment.

 .. tip::